thefix/datasciencecoursera/GC/Project/README.md

 This data set has 88 columns and the same number of rows as data_set.

+13. replace the activity codes by the activity name

-13. calculates the means for all subject activity combination and create a data frame (called finaltidy_mean_by_activity_by_subject)
+14. calculate the means for all subject activity combination and create a data frame (called finaltidy_mean_by_activity_by_subject)

-#need to rename the activities
-#need to rename all vars to mean_of_oldname